ssergomol/Data-Viewer/README.md

 # Data Parser

-Allow users to html data representation from csv and prn files
+Allow users to create html data representation from csv and prn files